SpyrosMitsis/Blog/content/posts/game_of_life.md

 By adding `i` and `j` we can move the cursor to the relative position of the cell in question.

-All that's left now its to update the board.
+All that's left now is to update the board.

 ```python
     def next_board(self, row, col):